FionaHM/Bamazon/README.md

 ?
 Would you like to carry out another action?
 (Y/n) Yes`

-(Screen 10)
-/Users/FH/Assignments/Assignment10/Screenshots/Screen10 - Manager View Low Inventory with 1 item.tiff
+ Manager View Low Inventory with 1 item: https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen10.tiff

 * Add to Inventory